suBOTai3/infinity-and-beyond/reality/reality.md

 # Reality

-In the context of general infinity, reality is the observations that an observer makes.
+In the context of general infinity, reality consists of the observations that an observer makes.

+* Reality is _made_.
-Reality is made through observation.
-Reality is not observed.
+* Reality is _made_ through observation.
+* Reality is not equal to observation.
+* Obvervation of subsets of infinity results in reality
+    * Reality is subjective
+    *
+    * Infinity is objective

 Personal reality is restricted to:

 * The capabilities of the observer
 * The compute or signaling processing power